Who knew that a little seed could cause so many problems? Sesame seeds can be a very potent allergen if you have a sesame allergy.

 Like any other food allergy, you should always read the ingredients carefully.
 We do this 3 times: once before buying, again when putting away, and a third time before eating.

-If you have been prescribed an EpiPen, always carry two with you together with a copy of your Action Plan.
+If you have an EpiPen, always carry two with you together with a copy of your Action Plan.

 The accidental sesame